-The Australian Department of Agriculture, Water and the Environment oversees the importation of all agricultural products entering Australia and maintains an on-line Biosecurity Import Conditions (BICON) database that is updated regularly.
+The Australian Department of Agriculture, Fisheries and Forestry oversees the importation of all agricultural products entering Australia and maintains an on-line Biosecurity Import Conditions (BICON) database that is updated regularly.
 BICON has replaced the previous ICON database and contains more detailed information on the quarantine requirements for products entering the Australian market.
 Before deciding to export any food or agricultural product to Australia, U.S. exporters should first check with this website to ascertain whether they can meet Australia's requirements.
 If a product is not listed in the database, it is likely that it is not allowed entry to Australia.
-The full web site address is: https://www.awe.gov.au/biosecurity-trade/import/online-services/bicon.